How does Security and verification works?

 Programming language security

-Zentra is created with the introduction of Minus Theory.
-More precisely Minus Theory based on the textbook solid State Machine Theory.
-(Refer to https://zentra.gitbook.io/dev/state-machine if you are not familiar)
+Zentra was created as an implementation of Minus Theory.
+More precisely, Minus Theory is based on the textbook State Machine Theory.
+(See State Machine Overview for more detail.)

 Zentra is a new type of blockchain infrastructure project.
-Zentra is not a L1 or L2, but it uses existing L1 or L2 for consensus.
-The blocks generated by L1 or L2 should be immutable.
+It is not a Layer 1 (L1) or Layer 2 (L2) network; it uses existing L1 or L2 networks for consensus.
+The blocks generated by these networks are assumed to be immutable; however, in the event of a hard fork or chain reorganization, Zentra uses asynchronous state computation to deterministically recalculate the affected blocks and restore the correct state.

 Zentra system security

-Zentra system may have bug during the engineering process.
-However, the strength of decouple the consensus process and state calculation would be ideal, as the blocks was frozen by L1 or L2.
-Zentra can always fix its bug and replay all transactions in the blocks, and get the correct state.
+The Zentra system may contain bugs during the engineering process.
+However, the strength of decoupling consensus from computation is that the blocks are frozen by the underlying L1 or L2 network.
+As a result, Zentra can fix bugs, replay all transactions from those blocks, and recover the correct state, consistent with the deterministic guarantees of State Machine Theory.

 Programming language security